 Prerequisite: MA 181 and permission of the Sciences and Mathematics Department Chair A faculty supervised course for math majors.
-It may meet as a class or it may be conducted as faculty-supervised research or as a reading course.
+It may meet as a class or it may be conducted as facultysupervised research or as a reading course.
+Note: May be repeated for a maximum of six hours.